The unit displays E04 and will not fire, often immediately after power-on.

 How to Fix / Troubleshooting

-Safety: Allow the water heater to cool before touching any components.
-Do not bypass safety thermostats.
+Safety: Allow the water heater to cool completely before touching any internal components.
+Never bypass safety thermostats.

-- 1. Power off: Switch off electrical power and close the gas valve.
+- 1. Power off: Switch off the main electrical power supply and close the gas isolation valve.

-- 3. Reset thermostat: Press the reset button firmly until it clicks.
-If it immediately trips again on the next run, do not keep resetting; find the cause.
+- 3. Reset thermostat: Press the reset button firmly until you hear a click.
+If it immediately trips again on the next operation, do not continuously reset it; instead, thoroughly investigate the underlying cause.

-- 4. Bleed air from primary circuit: Check automatic air vents and manual bleed points on the ACV primary circuit.
-Bleed radiators or primary loop if the heater is part of a combined system.
+- 4. Bleed air from primary circuit: Check automatic air vents and manual bleed points on the ACV primary heating circuit.
+Bleed any radiators or the primary loop if the heater is part of a combined heating system.

-- 5. Check circulation pump: Verify the ACV primary circulation pump is running when there is a heat demand.
-Listen for operation and feel the pump body for vibration.
-If seized, try freeing the shaft via the pump vent screw (if provided), otherwise replace the pump.
+- 5. Check circulation pump: Verify that the ACV primary circulation pump is running when there is a heat demand.
+Listen for its operation and feel the pump body for vibration.
+If the pump is seized, try freeing the shaft via the pump vent screw (if provided); otherwise, replace the pump.

-- 6. Check for scale: In hard water areas, excessive scale on the heat exchanger can cause overheating.
-If the unit frequently overheats, arrange for descaling or heat exchanger replacement.
+- 6. Check for scale: In hard water areas, excessive mineral scale buildup on the heat exchanger can cause localized overheating.
+If the unit frequently overheats, arrange for professional descaling or heat exchanger replacement.

-If E04 recurs after reset and circulation checks, contact an ACV service technician to inspect the heat exchanger and control system.
+If the E04 error recurs after the reset and circulation checks, contact an ACV service technician to inspect the heat exchanger and control system.

 Repair Difficulty